 Parent Jennifer Berlant told School Transportation News that the school choice program is helping students in the community to do their best and that schools in Lee County are diverse because of school choice.

 However, not all community members feel the same way.
-Many expressed views that by having school choice, there are more buses on the road, more miles being travelled and more money being spent.
+Many expressed views that by having school choice, there are more buses on the road, more miles being traveled and more money being spent.

 What Else is the School District Doing?